Introduction

 Fig. 147 Changing the windshield wiper blades.

-1. Move the windshield wiper arms into the service position before lifting.
+1. Move the windshield wiper arms into the service position before lifting them away from the glass.

 3. Press and hold the release button fig. 147 1.

-4. Tilt the wiper blade toward the wiper arm fig. 147 A while removing it in the direction of the arrow B. You may need to use more force to do this.
+4. Tilt the wiper blade toward the wiper arm fig. 147 A while removing it in the direction of the arrow B. If the connector is tight because of dirt or age, apply steady pressure rather than twisting the arm.

-5. Slide a new wiper blade with the same length and design onto the wiper arm in the opposite direction to the arrow until it engages fig. 147 B. For this to work, the wiper blade has to be folded out fig. 147 A.
+5. Slide a new wiper blade with the same length and design onto the wiper arm in the opposite direction to the arrow until it clicks securely into place fig. 147 B. For correct installation, the blade must be folded out as shown in fig. 147 A.

 Changing the rear window wiper blade